Illustrative images

 Salvinia auriculata

-Salvinia auriculata is a fast-growing floating freshwater fern widely appreciated in aquascaping and natural ponds for its soft texture, vibrant green color, and organic surface coverage.
-Native to Central and South America, this species forms dense clusters of small, oval to slightly round leaves that float gently on the water surface, creating a lush, natural canopy effect.
+Salvinia auriculata is a fast-growing floating aquatic plant widely appreciated in aquascaping for its soft texture, natural appearance, and functional benefits.
+Native to Central and South America, this species features small, oval-shaped leaves that float on the water surface in pairs, often forming dense, lush mats.